 Welcoming a new baby into your family is certainly a joyful time.
 But it can still have its up and downs.

 What might not be on your radar: Pregnancy and the postpartum period can negatively affect your mental health.
-Experts have noticed a rise in anxiety and depression among pregnant individuals during the COVID-19 pandemic.
-This underscores the need for education around maternal mental health.

 “Many people are unaware of the mental health changes that can arise during pregnancy and postpartum,” says Ashurina Ream, PsyD, PMH-C, a licensed clinical psychologist and perinatal mental health specialist.
 “When left untreated, these conditions can cause havoc for the pregnant person as well as the baby after birth.”

 It’s a scary thought, for sure—but all the more reason to be aware of perinatal mood and anxiety disorders. (“Perinatal” refers to any time during pregnancy and throughout the first year after your baby is born.)

 When you’re in the throes of life with a newborn, it may be hard to separate your average moodiness or fatigue from more serious conditions.
 “You’re exhausted, you’re physically recovering from labor and delivery, you have an infant, and your life literally has been turned on its head,” says new mom Emily.
 “The biggest challenge for me was telling the difference between what’s the immediate postpartum healing experience and what’s a medical issue that can be treated.”

 The key, Dr. Ream points out, is to know about perinatal mood and anxiety disorders and the resources available to you.

 Here we’ll cover some of the most common maternal mental health conditions, as well as ways to find support.